5l1v3r1/Coursera-Udemy-LeetCode-Python-Samples/README.md

-# Coursera_Capstone
+# Python Samples
-This repository is a "Capstone Project" of Coursera - "IBM Applied Data Science Capstone Course" in the first week.
+This repository has some python script samples which were created while taking course from Coursera and/or Udemy.
+They were all old scripts, most of them need review.